c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

         lda $dc00                       ; Read status of Joystick 2
-        and #%00010000                  ; I'm just interested in the button status beq boton_apretado              ; If it is 0 then the button is pressed
+        and #%00010000                  ; I'm just interested in the button status beq button_pressed              ; If it is 0 then the button is pressed

 And something similar for Joystick 1, but with `$dc01`_ instead of `$dc00`_.